danielmerbet/driver_attribution_fdom/README.md

 # driver_attribution_fdom

 This repository contains code and data for analyzing the drivers of FDOM (Fluorescent Dissolved Organic Matter) attribution.
-It contails all codes and data use in the publication: [**A machine learning approach to driver attribution of dissolved organic matter dynamics in two contrasting freshwater systems**](https://doi.org/10.5194/egusphere-2025-4049)
+It contails all codes and data used in the preprint: [**A machine learning approach to driver attribution of dissolved organic matter dynamics in two contrasting freshwater systems**](https://doi.org/10.5194/egusphere-2025-4049)

 ---